Stable Object Placement Planning From Contact Point Robustness: Discussion

 \subsection{Performance Analysis}

-In our experiments, \textit{Chance} never found a valid placement in the 3000 attempts made, indicating that the placement planning problem is not trivial.
+In our experiments, \textit{Chance} never found a valid placement in the 3,000 attempts made, indicating that the placement planning problem is not trivial.

 According to \cref{tab:results}, the proposed algorithm using static robustness was about 20 times faster to find a stable placement when compared to the same algorithm without static robustness and about eight times faster than the \textit{HM} algorithm.
-The simulator also took much longer than the proposed algorithm to find a valid solution, on average taking about 13.6 times longer with \textit{Sim-Above} and 30 times longer with \textit{Sim-Random}, which is expected given that it solves a much more complex problem \cite{kaufman_coupled_2009} (i.e., coupled kinematics and dynamics).
+The simulator also took much longer than the proposed algorithm to find a valid solution, on average taking about 13.6 times longer with \textit{Sim-Above} and 30 times longer with \textit{Sim-Random}.
+This poor performance is expected, given that the simulator needlessly solves a much more complex problem (i.e., coupled kinematics and dynamics) \cite{kaufman_coupled_2009}.

 Compared to other algorithms, \textit{HM} can find placements that are more robust to external wrenches.
 However, \textit{HM} found valid placements in only 66.7\% of the experiments, while the other algorithms (except \textit{Chance}) found valid placements in 93\% to 100\% of the experiments.
 Even though \textit{HM} optimizes for packing density while \textit{Ours-SR} does not, both algorithms produce assemblies with similar volumes.
 In contrast, the other algorithms can produce better packed assemblies by having the object be supported by the floor (e.g. under the table).